Southwestern Recipes

 Carnitas is a very famous Mexican dish.
-It consists of braised pork and can
+It consists of braised pork and can be

-is very simple and does not involve any chili sauces everyone likes carnitas.
+and does not involve any chili sauces everyone likes carnitas.
+You can add the heat

-You can add the heat on your own as you eat it.
+on your own as you eat it.

 2 (16 ounce) cans chicken broth